-- I. Ensure, through sampling and inspection that feed, fertilizer, lime, horticultural products, pesticides, and seeds meet or exceed the quality standards set by federal and Louisiana laws, rules, and regulations. - II.
-Ensure, through licensing, certification, and training, a level of competency in services and products provided by those industries regulated in an effort to protect the public and the environment.
+- I. Ensure, through sampling and inspection that feed, fertilizer, lime, horticultural products, imported and exported agricultural products, pesticides, and seeds meet or exceed the quality standards set by federal and Louisiana laws, rules, and regulations. - II.
+Ensure, through licensing, certification, surveillance, and training, a level of competency in services and products provided by those industries regulated in an effort to protect the public and the environment.